rahulpro1012/Healthcare_Management_System/README.md

 ```

 ## Download MySQL JDBC Driver
 Download the MySQL JDBC driver from the official MySQL website.
-You can download it here.
+You can download it <a href="https://dev.mysql.com/downloads/connector/j/">here.</a>

 ## Java Application
 Ensure you have the Java Development Kit (JDK) installed.
-You can download it from here.
+You can download it from <a href="https://www.oracle.com/in/java/technologies/downloads/">here.</a>

 Add the MySQL JDBC driver to your project's classpath:

 If you're using an IDE like IntelliJ IDEA or Eclipse, you can add the JDBC driver jar file to the project's libraries.
-For IntelliJ IDEA: Go to File -> Project Structure -> Libraries and add the JDBC driver jar file.
+<ul><li>For IntelliJ IDEA: Go to File -> Project Structure -> Libraries and add the JDBC driver jar file.</li>
-For Eclipse: Right-click on the project -> Build Path -> Configure Build Path -> Add External JARs and select the JDBC driver jar file.
+<li>For Eclipse: Right-click on the project -> Build Path -> Configure Build Path -> Add External JARs and select the JDBC driver jar file.</li></ul>